gitworkflows/devpod/memory-bank/components/docker-up.md

 3. **Dockerd**: Configuration and argument parsing for the Docker daemon
 4. **Embedded Binaries**: Docker, Docker Compose, and runc binaries embedded in the component

-The component is designed to run as a service within a Gitpod workspace, automatically starting when Docker functionality is requested and configuring the environment appropriately.
+The component is designed to run as a service within a Devpod workspace, automatically starting when Docker functionality is requested and configuring the environment appropriately.

 ## Key Features